rmcanany/SolidEdgeStorekeeper/Readme.md

 In this image, we are looking at a tree node one level below the top.
 You'll see we are setting values for the part number, hardware status and material.

 The name of the spreadsheet variable has rules.  `XyzProperty` looks for `XyzFormula` to know how to proceed.
-The prefix, `Xyz` in this case, can be anything you want (except for some reserved prefixes shown below).
+The prefix, `Xyz` in this case, can be anything you want (except for some reserved names shown below).
 The suffix, `Property` and `Formula`, are the only valid choices.

 **Reserved Spreadsheet Variables**
 - TemplateProperty